What are composite records?

 SSIS doesn't provide a specialized infrastructure or guidance for processing that kind of hierarchical data, but we have come up with an elegant way of handling it.
 Our unique approach allows processing of records in an efficient "streaming" mode, enabling the handling of big volumes of data without concern that your server will run out of RAM.

-Many of COZYROC's adapters (e.g. NetSuite, QuickBooks, Sage, REST, MongoDB etc.) have built-in handling for composite records to support parent-child relationships between the processed entities.
+Many of COZYROC's adapters (e.g. NetSuite, QuickBooks, Sage, REST, MongoDB, EDI etc.) have built-in handling for composite records to support parent-child relationships between the processed entities.
 Most hierarchical structures have only two levels.
 However, some services contain hierarchical structures with many levels, so COZYROC's adapters for those services are capable of handling any number of levels.

 For source components, this means that the external data gets represented with multiple outputs: the first one is for the main records, while the subsequent output(s) are for their composite records.
 The outputs for composite records automatically include all the fields of the parent output(s), so if you need the source data flattened, you won't need to set up any additional joins.